input-output-hk/education/README.md

 # Education materials

-This a repository contains resources (courses, presentations, etc.) created by the IOG Education team.
+This a repository that contains resources (courses, presentations, guides, etc.) created by the IOG Education team.

 ## Common resources